CriminalPancake/void-stranger-ap/README.md

 Drop the voidstranger.apworld file into your Archipelago\custom_worlds folder

 For playing the game:

+Navigate to the betas tab under properties for the game on steam and select the 'old_version_1.1.1' beta to go back to the previous version of the game.

 Find the data.win file for Void Stranger at {YourSteamLibrary}\steamapps\common\Void Stranger, and patch it using either

 vsap.bdf (using https://www.romhacking.net/utilities/929/)